mobiletechtracker/NetCoreAudio/README.md

 The library exposes Player class, which detects the OS the library is running on and abstracts away any OS-specific audio playback implementations.

+### MP3 Playback on linux

+The library relies on the mpg123 audio player for playback of .mp3 files on linux.

 ## Properties

 ### bool Playing